 For the beef broth:

-This recipe is featured in the print edition of the February 2010 issue.
+This story appears in the print issue of February 2010.

 Like what you read?
 Subscribe today.